 We maintain shrubs and flower beds on Guildford Borough Council owned land, including parks and open spaces.

-We are also responsible for maintaining the shrubs and flower beds on roadsides and pavements on behalf of Surrey County Council.
+We are responsible for maintaining the shrubs and flower beds on roadsides and pavements on behalf of Surrey County Council.
 We also vertically cut highway hedges on behalf of Surrey County Council.

-To ensure that overgrown vegetation does not endanger or obstruct the highway, maintenance to hedges, bushes and shrubs is carried out following an agreed programme of works.
+To ensure that overgrown vegetation does not endanger or obstruct the highway, maintenance to hedges and shrubs is carried out following an agreed programme of works.

 Work will normally be carried out between September and February, avoiding bird nesting season to safeguard protected species.

-To report a tree or hedge overhanging the highway and causing an obstruction, please contact Surrey County Council.
+To report a hedge overhanging the highway and causing an obstruction, please contact Surrey County Council.

 We carry out weed control to Guildford Borough Council owned land and to Surrey County Council Highways.

 Most residential roads in Guilford Borough are treated twice a year, once in the spring, with a second application late summer.
 The sprays are timed to coincide with the weed growth for maximum control.